 We can utilize a method known as RED to boost overall throughput.
-Rather than waiting for the tail to drop, we keep an eye on the line depth.
-We discard some random packets when the queue starts to fill up in order to slow down TCP.
+Rather than waiting for the tail to drop, we keep an eye on the buffer or line depth.
+Random packets are discarded when the queue starts to fill up in order to slow down TCP.

-WRED’s “weighted” feature is that it keeps track of the average queue depth.
+Cisco’s WRED or “weighted” feature keeps track of the average queue depth.
 When the queue begins to fill, only a few random packets will be dropped.
 As the queue length grows longer, it becomes more aggressive, dropping even more random packets until it reaches a limit.
 All packets are dropped when this limit is reached.

 Download our Free CCNA Study Guide PDF for complete notes on all the CCNA 200-301 exam topics in one book.